Statutory requirements, filing fees, and recommended services for Florida businesses.

 | Business hours availability | Required during normal business hours |

-| Resident requirement | Must be a Florida resident OR a business entity authorized to do business in Florida |
+| Resident requirement | Florida resident OR authorized business entity |

-| Listed in public record | Yes — name and address are publicly searchable via Florida Department of State, Division of Corporations |
+| Listed in public record | Yes — searchable via Florida Department of State, Division of Corporations |

 | Statute reference | Fla.
 Stat. §605.0113 |